 According to both Jack Kornfield and Dan Siegel [experts from both eastern and western psychologies], the secret to greater mental health and well-being lies in engaging in mindful meditation, or loving-awareness practice.

-This is the first out of three posts that will provide you some of the key take-aways shared by Jack Kornfield and Dan Siegel during their inspiring two-day conference about the “Neuroscience of Well-Being, Mindfulness and Love.”
+This is the first out of two posts that will provide you some of the key take-aways shared by Jack Kornfield and Dan Siegel during their inspiring two-day conference about the “Neuroscience of Well-Being, Mindfulness and Love.”

 What Is Love?